Learn How to Get Financing to Buy a Franchise

 Determine the Collateral Required

-Check the assets you own and determine which you are willing to put up as collateral.
-Business who have enough assets to cover 100% collateral for the amount being advanced can access loans easier than borrowers who do not have enough collateral.
+Check the assets you own and determine how much you are willing to put up as collateral.
+Businesses with enough assets to provide 100 percent collateral for the amount being advanced can access loans easier than borrowers who have lower levels of collateral.

-Loan security can be in the form of equipment, stocks, home equity, business inventory, cash deposits or savings, property or any other hard asset.
-However, it is good to note that once you have pledged collateral if your business fails the bank has the right to take up the collateral in order to recoup the amount advanced.
+You can offer assets to secure your loan in the form of equipment, stocks, home equity, business inventory, cash deposits or savings, property or any other hard asset.
+However, once you have pledged collateral if your business fails the bank has the right to take the collateral in order to recoup the amount of the unpaid loan.

-Check Whether the Business You Want to Franchise Is SBA Approved
+Check Whether Your Target Franchise Is SBA Approved

-If you are intending to venture into the franchise business choose the one that has been registered and approved by the SBA, check whether the business you want to franchise is SBA approved.
-Once a franchise has been registered by SBA the franchise agreement is usually evaluated and approved for use with all the franchisees.
+If you are intending to venture into the world of franchise businesses, choose the one that has been registered and approved by the SBA.
+Once a franchise has been registered by the SBA, the franchise agreement is usually evaluated and approved for use with all of the franchisees.

-This helps in streamlining the process of loans application thus simplifying the loan application process.
-Normally, loans applications from franchises that are already in the SBA registry are usually processed faster than other loans application since SBA already has the required information for carrying out an evaluation.
+This makes a difference because it helps streamline the process of your loan application, and simplifies the loan application process.
+Loan applications from franchises that already exist in the SBA registry are often processed faster than other loan applications because the SBA already has the required information for carrying out an evaluation.

-Business to business companies usually access financing easily than companies that deal with consumers directly.
-This is usually so because you can use your clients' invoices to obtain financing from lenders.
-The process of obtaining cash advancement using your clients’ invoices is called factoring.
-The factor takes the role of collecting the full amount owed to you and deducts the amount advanced to you and any other fee then pays you the balance.
+Business to business companies can usually access financing more easily than companies that deal with consumers directly.
+In this type of scenario, you can use your clients' invoices to obtain financing from lenders.
+The process of obtaining cash advances using your clients’ invoices is called factoring.
+The factor takes the role of collecting the full amount owed to you by your client, then deducts the amount advanced to you and any other fee then pays you the balance.

-This involves asking your lenders to pay your suppliers first.
-This is useful since the supplier can now ship the products to your business.
-This process is known as purchase order financing.
+Instead of getting a general loan, you can ask your lenders for financing that pays your suppliers first, rather than just giving you a lump sum of money to use for any purpose.
+This is useful since the supplier can now ship the products or supplies to your business.
+This type of financing is known as purchase order financing.

-If you franchise in a highly reputable business you are likely to get financing much easier.
-Many lenders have shortlisted the franchise businesses that they have worked with before and have no problem paying back the money advanced.
+If you franchise a highly-reputable business you are likely to have an easier time getting financing.
+Many lenders have short-listed the franchise businesses they have worked with before and have had no problems with repayments on loans.
 You can also ask your franchisor to introduce you to lenders who are likely to accept your loan application.

-There are franchisors who help their franchisees to access loans.
-This is normally done in two ways.
-The franchisor may have may have a department that guides the franchisees in the process of the loan application or may have partnered with loan brokers who will help their franchisees access loans easily.
+Some franchisors help their franchisees with access to loans.
+This is normally carried out in one of two ways.
+The franchisor may have a department that guides the franchisees in the process of applying for the loan, or it may have partnered with loan brokers who will help the franchisees access loans more easily.

-There are franchisors that help their franchisees during the loan application and qualification process via a guarantee program.
-This means that they agree to pay a certain amount of the loan advanced in case the franchisee is unable to pay back the loan.
-The guarantee program helps the franchisees that qualified for a small loan to qualify for bigger loans.
+Franchisors may help their franchisees during the loan application and qualification process via a guarantee program.
+This means that they agree to pay off a certain amount of the loan in case the franchisee is unable to pay it back themselves.
+The guarantee program helps the franchisees qualify for small loans to qualify for bigger loans.